DhillanC/Thread-Modeling-DevSecOps-Project/README.md

 ## Conclusion

-A total of 4 high risks and 1 medium risks were found during the threat modeling workshop.
+A total of 4 high risks and 1 medium risk were found during the threat modeling workshop.